Own-Data-Privateer/hoardy-web/doc/data-on-disk.md

 - `HAR` archives (unsurprisingly, since `HAR` stores binary data as uncompressed base64-encoded strings inside a JSON, which is at least 200+% blowup in size compared to raw data immediately),

-- `mitmproxy` dumps (`pwebarc` is ~20% better on average for me, but it will depend on how well the sites you visit compress the data they send),
+- `mitmproxy` dumps (`Hoardy web` is ~20% better on average for me, but it will depend on how well the sites you visit compress the data they send),

 - raw PCAP HTTP traffic dumps (similarly).

-After converting all my previous `wget`, `curl`, [mitmproxy](https://github.com/mitmproxy/mitmproxy), and HAR archives into this and with some yet unpublished data de-duplication and xdelta compression between same-URL revisions `pwebarc` is infinitely more efficient, even more efficient than WARC.
+After converting all my previous `wget`, `curl`, [mitmproxy](https://github.com/mitmproxy/mitmproxy), and HAR archives into this and with some yet unpublished data de-duplication and xdelta compression between same-URL revisions `Hoardy-Web` is infinitely more efficient, even more efficient than WARC.

 For me, it uses about **3GiB per year of browsing** on average (\~5 years of mostly uninterrupted data collection ATM) but I use things like [uBlock Origin](https://github.com/gorhill/uBlock) and [uMatrix](https://github.com/gorhill/uMatrix) to cut things down, and image boorus and video hosting sites have their own pipelines.